Interesting Facts about Translation and Localization

 Fact 1 – The patron saint of the translation industry

-Jerome is recognised as Doctor of the Church and a saint by the Catholic Church.
-His feast day – 30th September later has become the International Translation Day which to pay tribute to the work of language professionals including translators and interpreters.
+Jerome is recognized as a Doctor of the Church and a saint by the Catholic Church.
+His feast day – 30th September later has become International Translation Day which pays tribute to the work of language professionals including translators and interpreters.

 Fact 2 – The origin of the word Translation

 The English word Translation is derived from the Latin word Traslatio, which means ‘to carry across’.